NashTech-Labs/linux-installation-scripts/README.md

 - K9s is a powerful terminal-based UI for interacting with your Kubernetes clusters.
 The script allows users to choose between installing the latest version of K9s or specifying a particular version.
 - Keptn integrates seamlessly with cloud-native deployment tools such as ArgoCD, Flux, and Gitlab to bring application awareness to your Kubernetes cluster.
 Keptn supplements the standard deployment tools with features to help you ensure that your deployments are in a healthy state.
+- Kubecost is a monitoring application which provides real-time cost visibility and insights for teams using Kubernetes, helping you continuously reduce your cloud costs.

   <br>You can refer these blogs for getting started, <br/>
     https://blog.knoldus.com/introduction-to-terraform-1/ <br/>